If you follow us on Insta, then you know that recently Aida was busy exploring Israel and it was nothing short of incredible.

 Speaking of meals, I also swear that eating on the new time zones meal times helps massively.
 A lot of times I'm not hungry then so I just snack on something small to get acclimated.

 Back when I lived in Europe and would hop back and forth between continents like a ping pong ball, I had no problem drinking on flights.
 Now I've limited alcohol to one glass during my travel day and have made chugging water my main M.O.
+If you get especially dehydrated, you may want to bring along some electrolytes like Skratch Labs or Vega Sport to add to your water.

 Depending on when you arrive at your destination, it can be a few hours or half a day that you need to stay awake.
 I've found that a teeny tiny power nap works wonders.
 In fact, my favorite thing is to do a coffee nap and then I'm good to go for hours.